 Specification of the Column: C8, 50x1200mm, 7µm, 100Å

-The first one, C8 is a chain length of carbon of the stationary phase i.e. resin.
+The first one, C8 is a chain length of carbon in the stationary phase i.e. resin.

 The second one is the column dimension in terms of length and internal diameter.